Plato

 He was the first to introduce an argument in the form of a question, as Favorinus relates in the eighth book of his Miscellaneous History.
 He was also the first to propose to Leodamas of Thasos the method of analyzing a question.
 And he was the first in philosophy to name “antipodes,” “element,” “dialectic,” “quality,” as well as “the extended (dimension) of number,” “the flat surface of boundaries,” and “the providence of God.”
 1

 He ascended into the realm of truth during the thirteenth year of King Philip of Macedon’s reign.
-Plato’s stature was such that the King of Macedon himself immediately came to visit the Academy and to pay respects.
-Many sanctuaries were subsequently built to the great philosopher in Athens and the Greek authors show him as being enrolled onto the Demons.
+Plato’s stature was such that the King of Macedon himself immediately came to visit the Academy and pay respects.
+Many sanctuaries were subsequently built to the great philosopher in Athens, and Greek authors show him as being enrolled among the daimones.

-Diogenes Laertius claims Plato devised his dialogues with distinct approaches and didactic purposes, to the point where there was a general system of several categories which each dialogue could acceptably be placed into.
+Diogenes Laertius claims Plato devised his dialogues with distinct approaches and didactic purposes, to the point where there was a general system of several categories into which each dialogue could acceptably be placed.
 Specific exchanges by Plato were ambiguous and can even be said to be self-refuting.
-Others hinged on a sense of certainty and methodologies littered with factual reasoning, and yet still others flitted between both.
+Others hinged on a sense of certainty and were filled with factual reasoning, and yet others flitted between both.

 MORAL PHILOSOPHY

-Meditative and rational understanding of these concepts leads someone to greater knowledge, advancing into a higher dimension of being and knowing.
-From continual repetition and understanding, inner morality emerges that is separated from the sometimes brutish demands of an ego.
+Meditative and rational understanding of these concepts leads one to greater knowledge, advancing into a higher dimension of being and knowing.
+Through continual repetition and reflection, an inner morality emerges—one that is separated from the often brutish demands of the ego.

 FORMS

 Following on from the discursive elaborations of virtue, Plato is most known for his Theory of Ideas (also known as Forms).
-He noted from the Pythagoreans that mathematical and immaculate concepts like a circle can only be created, portrayed and in some ways even imagined imperfectly by humans.
+He noted, drawing from the Pythagoreans, that mathematical and immaculate concepts—like a circle—can only be created, portrayed, and, in some ways, even imagined imperfectly by humans.
 The thought of a circle can wither away or be distorted.
-A drawn circle is always drawn imperfectly and can succumb to time when put onto paper.
+A drawn circle is always imperfect and can succumb to time when put on paper.
 Likewise, a circle fashioned from stone is never rendered as perfectly as the pure idea of what a circle is.
-Plato surmised the perfect circle exists in the realm of Ideas.
+Plato surmised that the perfect circle exists in the realm of Ideas.

 The School of Athens, Raphael